 After an accident, the first priority of all parties should be to seek all necessary medical care.
 Once they have taken care of their urgent wounds, someone injured in a hit and run accident should reach out to a local attorney for legal assistance.

-A seasoned Austin attorney could investigate the accident and try to locate the at-fault driver by reviewing traffic camera footage and police reports and by speaking with eyewitnesses to learn what they observed.
+An experienced Austin car accident attorney will investigate the accident and try to locate the at-fault driver by reviewing traffic camera footage and police reports and by speaking with eyewitnesses to learn what they observed.

-If our team is able to locate the at-fault driver, we could file a claim with their insurance company on behalf of an injured claimant.
+If our team is able to locate the at-fault driver, we would explore the option of filing a hit and run accident claim with their insurance company on behalf of the injured claimant.
 One of our Austin hit-and-run collision attorneys could also help an injured person file a civil lawsuit against that at-fault driver to receive fair compensation for all their losses.

 It is critical to begin working with an attorney sooner rather than later because all civil claims must be filed within two years.
 Additionally, eyewitnesses’ memories could fade, and evidence could be lost over time, making it even more crucial to enlist legal help as soon as possible after a hit and run accident.